AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 **Product Enhancements**

-* EnhanceDocument type filters with more MIME Types to support multi valued options.
+* `EnhanceDocument` type filters with more MIME Types to support multi-valued options.
 Hotfix for CQ-4270694

 ### Content Fragment Management {#content-fragment-management-6520}